User reports site outage

 I would be very surprised if this wasn't an offshoot of http://redmine.gc.cuny.edu/issues/1962.
 Solving this will more than likely necessitate solving that as well.
 Let me see what I can dig up.

-#6 Updated by local admin almost 9 years ago
+#6 Updated by local admin about 9 years ago

 Boone Gorges wrote:

 Great tip - I haven't heard of Nagios!